Metropolitan Washington Airports Authority (MWAA)

 - Wetland and Stream Mitigation Assessment and Unified Stream Methodology

-To prepare the environmental documents described above, CRI identified and delineated nine new or revised wetland/waterway systems along the Dulles Corridor using the methodology adopted from the 1987 Corps of Engineers Wetland Delineation Manual- (Environmental Laboratory, 1987).
+To prepare the environmental documents described above, CRI identified and delineated 9 new or revised wetland/waterway systems along the Dulles Corridor using the methodology adopted from the 1987 Corps of Engineers Wetland Delineation Manual (Environmental Laboratory, 1987).
 CRI also reviewed the limits of wetlands/waters that were previously delineated and for which a valid Jurisdictional Determination (JD) already existed.
-Each new wetland/stream flag point and test plot was surveyed using a Trimble backpack GPS unit and the located boundaries were plotted on aerial photography in Geographical Information System (GIS) format.
+Each new wetland/stream flag point and test plot was surveyed using a GPS with sub-meter accuracy and the located boundaries were plotted on aerial photography in Geographical Information System (GIS) format.
 Before the field investigation, CRI located possible wetland and waterway areas using maps generated by the Natural Resources Conservation Service (NRCS), United States Geologic Survey (USGS), and United States Fish and Wildlife Service.
-We then classified all identified waters of the U.S., including wetlands, according to established and accepted methodology.
-In our field work, we identified the wetland indicator status of the observed vegetation using the National List of Plant Species That Occur in Wetlands: Region 1 – Northeast (Reed 1988).
-We identified soil color using a Munsell Color chart.
-We assessed wetland functions for each wetland system using the New England Method.
+CRI then classified all identified waters of the U.S., including wetlands, according to established and accepted methodology.
+In our field work, CRI identified the wetland indicator status of the observed vegetation using the National List of Plant Species That Occur in Wetlands: Region 1 – Northeast (Reed 1988).
+CRI identified soil color using a Munsell Color chart.
+CRI assessed wetland functions for each wetland system using the New England Method.
 CRI completed JD forms for all new wetlands that documented a significant nexus to navigable waterways.
-CRI conducted a jurisdictional determination with US Army Corps of Engineers of the nine wetlands/waterways identified within the corridor and obtained a revised JD for all wetlands within the Phase 2 project corridor.
+CRI conducted a jurisdictional determination with US Army Corps of Engineers of the 9 wetlands/waterways identified within the corridor and obtained a revised JD for all wetlands within the Phase 2 project corridor.